Harry-Deng/Harry-Deng/README.md

 - 💻 I enjoy researching and developing, and occasionally working on some fun projects.

 - I have been recently researching:
 - 🤖 1.
-Ssecurity issues of combining LLM with robotic vision
+Security issues of combining LLM with robotic vision
 - 🚗 2.
 Security and Privacy Protection in VANETs

 ---